chagunda/moleculAR/README.md

   <footer>
     <p>App development by Julia Levy.
 Github repository by Ian C. Chagunda.</p>
     <p>For feedback or questions, please email Prof. Dr. J. Scott McIndoe at mcindoe@uvic.ca.</p>
-    <p>To view the journal article on this project, please visit https://doi.org/123.45.6789.</p>
+    <p>To learn more, view the journal article on this project at https://doi.org/123.45.6789.</p>
   </footer>